ea-foundation/raise/README.md

 ## License
-This project is licensed under the GNU GPLv3 - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GNU GPLv3 - see the [LICENSE](LICENSE) file for details.